Mobile Phones & Electronic Devices

-Mobile phones and iPods are an integral part of 21st Century life.
+Mobile phones and Electronic Devices are an integral part of 21st Century life.
 It is important that students and staff observe correct protocols.
-Mobile phones and iPods must be switched off and out of sight during class.
+Mobile phones and iPads must be switched off and out of sight during class.
 Other Electronic Devices are used as instructed by the classroom teacher.
-This requirement is Department of Education policy and applies to all government schools.
+This requirement is Department of Education policy and applies to all government schools and we would very much appreciate parent support with this implementation.

-1. Teachers will regularly remind students that they must turn off their phones and iPods and put them out of sight.
+1. Teachers will regularly remind students that they must turn off their electronic devices and put them out of sight or, in some cases, students will be required to place them into a “safety box” for the duration of the lesson.

-2. Students who do not follow this requirement will have their phone or iPod confiscated.
+2. Students who do not follow this requirement will have their electronic device confiscated.

-3 The use of mobile phones to take photos during school or school activities is not permitted at any time.
-Students are not permitted to use a mobile phone (still and video) to film people and their activities without their knowledge and/or permission and any student found to be involved in recording, distributing or uploading inappropriate images or videos of students, parents or staff on school premises will be suspended immediately.
+3. The use of electronic devices to take photos during school or school activities is not permitted unless specific permission has been granted by a staff member.
+Students are not permitted to use electronic devices (still and video) to film people and their activities without knowledge and/or permission.
+Any student found to be involved in recording, distributing or uploading unauthorised or inappropriate images or videos of students, parents or staff on school premises will be suspended immediately.

 NB: Students who bring mobile phones, or any electronic equipment, to school must accept full responsibility for the safety of the item.
 The Department of Educations insurance policy does not provide cover for the private property of students.